Where’s My Refund? What California Taxpayers Need To Know

 AndreyPopov / Getty Images/iStockphoto

-The 2022 tax deadline of April 18, 2023, is fast approaching, and you may be concerned about filing your taxes on time.
-However, once you file, the greater concern becomes this: “Where’s my refund?”
-California tax refund timelines depend on your tax return filing type, possible delays and how you receive your refund.
-This quick guide explains when to expect your refund, how to track it and why it could be delayed or changed.
+The timeline to get your state refund varies, and California tax refund timelines depend on your tax return filing type, possible delays, and how you receive your refund.
+This quick guide explains when to expect your California refund, how to track it, and why it could be delayed or changed.

 Where’s My Refund?
 California Tax Refund Timelines